ahoho/congressional-record/README.md

 After having downloaded the data *in the json format* as above, you can combine it with legislator information to create a list of json objects.
-Requires you to download legislator information, both [historical](https://theunitedstates.io/congress-legislators/legislators-historical.json) and [current](https://theunitedstates.io/congress-legislators/legislators-current.json).
+Requires you to download legislator information, both [historical](https://theunitedstates.io/congress-legislators/legislators-historical.json) and [current](https://theunitedstates.io/congress-legislators/legislators-current.json), or just run `download_legislator_data.sh`.
 Place them in the same directory.

-See `python congressionalrecord/process -h`
+See `python congressionalrecord/process -h` for more information

 # Recommended citation: